zense/IIITB-StudentKit/docs/faq.md

   starts when you have a borderline rank.
 It then comes down to you, whether you want the IIT tag or the branch of your choice.

-  We have once proven that IIITB does not lag behind the IIT's.
+  We have once proven that IIIT Bangalore does not lag behind the IIT's.
 With the introduction to the iMTech course, we plan to do it again.
-The students here are extremely passionate about their course and many have even preferred joining IIITB over the new IIT's.
+The students here are extremely passionate about their course and many have even preferred joining IIIT Bangalore over the new IIT's.
 IIT's are considered superior to us and this drives us to put in an extra effort to show that we are second to none.

 2. **Why should I join the 5-year dual degree programme?
 In the 4-year